bentoml/BentoML/DEVELOPMENT.md

 ## Deploy with your changes

-Test test out your changes in an actual BentoML model deployment, you can create a new Bento with your custom BentoML source repo:
+Test out your changes in an actual BentoML model deployment, you can create a new Bento with your custom BentoML source repo:

 1. Install custom BentoML in editable mode.